Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Introduction

-In addition to the challenges resulting from availability of interventional data, the causal structure among a set of passively observed variables in real-life settings is often assumed to be characterized by nonlinear relationships.
+In addition to the challenges resulting from the availability of interventional data, the causal structure among a set of passively observed variables in real-life settings is often assumed to be characterized by nonlinear relationships.
 This adds another layer of complexity to the task of \ac{CSL}.
-While various techniques for inferring nonlinear causal relationships from observational data have been suggested in the literature, the studies published in the field of causal discovery impose strict conditions on the data simulation process, so that the ground truth graph becomes identifiable from observational data only, e.g., \shortcite{NoTears_nonlinear,DAS, GranDAG, DAGMA,AVICI,NoCurl}.
-The identifiability assumptions w.r.t. nonlinear causal transformations make the task of structure learning particularly daunting in real-life scenarios, since the strict conditions cannot be verified due to the unknown formulation of the ground truth \ac{SEM}.
-While \shortciteA{BNS_AssumptionViolations} shed light on the performance of selected \ac{CSL} techniques in several misspecified settings, the study does not evaluate the quality of the graphs estimated from observational data with nonlinear causal mechanisms, which are formulated with non-identifiable structural equations.\\
+While various techniques for inferring nonlinear causal relationships from observational data have been suggested in the literature, the studies published in the field of causal discovery impose strict conditions on the data simulation process, so that the ground truth graph becomes identifiable from observational data only, e.g., \citep{NoTears_nonlinear,DAS, GranDAG, DAGMA,AVICI,NoCurl}.
+The identifiability assumptions w.r.t. nonlinear causal transformations make the task of structure learning particularly daunting in real-life scenarios since the strict conditions cannot be verified due to the unknown formulation of the ground truth \ac{SEM}.\\